Particular/docs.particular.net/tutorials/nservicebus-sagas/1-saga-basics/tutorial.md

 Notice we didn't have to worry about loading and unloading this data — that's done for us.
 NServiceBus loads the saga state from storage whenever a message related to the particular saga instance is received by an endpoint and then stores any changes after the message is processed.
 Later in this lesson, we'll explain how NServiceBus can determine saga state based on incoming messages.

+> [!NOTE]
-NOTE: NServiceBus sagas are templates representing a process.
+> NServiceBus sagas are templates representing a process.
 At runtime, there can be multiple active instances, each representing the shipment process for a specific order.
 You can think about the distinction between saga and saga instance as similar to a class and object instance in C#.
 In this scenario there will be as many `ShippingPolicy` saga instances as there are shipments currently in progress.

 Now, how do we determine how to start a saga?